 The heart of copywriting is the prowess of persuasiveness, which is why tailoring one’s writing style to meet this objective is key.
 A copywriter’s client is going to be interested in their work for the sole purpose of engagement.

 To do this, clients need to hire a writer who has the enterprise of a salesman.
 Or in other words — a writer that is capable of persuading potential customers to become active ones, with their words alone.

-Whether you’re trying to write an impactful logo, or write up an article that will increase the amount of views on a client’s website, having an extensive vocabulary to choose from is going to be most advantageous.
+Whether you’re trying to write an impactful logo or write up an article that will increase the number of views on a client’s website, having an extensive vocabulary to choose from is going to be most advantageous.

 Monica, in a blog post on ScriptDoll, says, “One way to really make the task of copywriting slightly less torturous is to assemble a list of words and phrases you can pull from that align with your brand’s personality.”